IoTMAT 2020 2- Future of Connected Mobility, Innovations In EV & Charging Infrastructure

 Panellists:

-• Mr Sanjay Gupta, Vice President and India Country Manager– NXP Mr Shivkumar Kalyanaraman, CTO, Energy and Mobility at Microsoft R&D India Ms Punitha Sinnapan, VP Automotive & Innovation - Cubic Telecom
+• Mr Sanjay Gupta, Vice President and India Country Manager– NXP Mr Shivkumar Kalyanaraman, CTO, Energy and Mobility at Microsoft R&D India Ms Punitha Sinnapan, VP Design & Innovation - Cubic Telecom

 Moderator:

-• Mr Mohan Raju, Chief Officer - Danlaw India
+• Mr Mohan Raju, Chief Business Officer - Danlaw India

 Panel Discussion Context: